VIN-y/MissChanger/STL_Config_Instructions/README.md

 - The PTFE tube influences the curve of the umbilical more than everything else, beside the top panel

 - Input shaper result is worse than that of the original Voron Tap

+- This version was quick to be pushed to beta, because there was only one MissChanger in the work.
+Future versions will be given more time at each tier, as more people get on board with the project

 ### v1.1 - Fixing problems with v1.0 and further testings